Neuro-Dynamics/OCTAGON/README.md

 ## 7. Open GUI

+Wait until the console has tested the tournament file and all the UCI engines.
+When ready, it will display:

+    All engines Tested!

+    Tournament ready, waiting for GUI...

-Open **index.html** in your browser, double-clicking should suffice.
+Once ready, open **index.html** in your browser, double-clicking should suffice.
 Remember to open only one GUI window or tab.